 Not quite.
 This is a training course to help in your preparation for the certification exam.
 However, after the course you will be prepared to take the exam.
 Rather than preparing on your own, group up with like-minded individuals.

 - Terms and Architecture: learn commonly used terms

 - CounterACT Deployment: best practices for a successful deployment

 - Compliance: create policies to establish a network and endpoint compliance

 - Troubleshooting: common troubleshooting methods in deployment

 Whether you’re looking to take the certification or know a peer who would benefit from it, our FSCA is a great first stop to jumpstart your preparation.
-Our next one is February 24th, but if you register before February 15th, you’ll get a discount.
+Our next one begins June 1st, but if you register before May 20th, you’ll get a discount.
 And, if this one doesn’t work with your schedule, then just keep an eye out for our next one.
 Our calendar of events and trainings can be found here.